 My name is Eureka Henrich, and I am a historian based at the University of Leicester.
-I’m originally from Sydney, Australia, and have been living and working in the UK for the past four years.
+I’m originally from Sydney, Australia, and have been living and working in the UK for the past five years.

 This blog is about all things ‘M’ – migration, museums and memorials!
 It reflects my current research on migrant health in Australia in the years following the Second World War, as well as broader interests in public uses of history, in particular the history and memory of migration, and on the role historians can play in immigration debates.